yunhao-qian/CIS5650-Project2-Stream-Compaction/README.md

 - Kernel fusing: The up-sweep and down-sweep phases are fused into a single kernel invocation.
 Although compacting indices no longer reduces the number of blocks, this approach minimizes divergence and is therefore retained.
 - Shared memory usage: Instead of operating directly on global memory, data is first copied into shared memory, scanned per block, and then copied back to global memory.
 - Recursive tiling: Since a block can only process a limited number of elements, the algorithm is made recursive.
   - The array is partitioned into tiles, one per block.
   - In addition to performing the scan, each block writes its tile sum into a new array.
   - An exclusive scan is recursively applied to this array of tile sums, and the results are then added back to the input data.
 - Avoiding shared memory bank conflicts: Shared memory indexing is padded following the method described in GPU Gems.
 This introduces only a small increase in memory usage.
 - Preallocating the recursion buffer: To avoid repeated allocation of temporary GPU buffers for tile sums, the recursion depth and total required storage are precomputed.
 A single contiguous GPU buffer is allocated and reused across all recursion levels.
 - Multiple elements per thread: As an experiment, I added support for processing multiple elements per thread, controlled by the compile-time template parameter `ElementsPerThread`.
 Different variants are dispatched at runtime, and loops over per-thread elements are unrolled with `#pragma unroll`.
 In practice, this optimization was not beneficial; the tuned configuration still uses one element per thread.
+- Shrinking block size in the final recursion: In the last recursion step, the input is often much smaller than the predefined block size.
+As a niche optimization, the block size can be reduced to the smallest power of two that accommodates the input, with shared memory usage adjusted accordingly.
+However, testing showed no measurable performance improvement from this change.

 ## Part 7: Write-up